 In 2016, the USAID/NRECA International team commissioned the Kwendin Biomass Project which produces electricity from a biomass gasification system using rubber tree wood chips.
 Today, the Kwendin Lorkiah Electric Cooperative serves 250 customers.

-Under development is a power system in Sorlumba.
-The USAID/NRECA International team continues to work with this rural community to establish a new service provider using clean energy.
+The USAID/NRECA International team developed a power system in Sorlumba to establish a new service provider using clean energy.
 Upon completion, a power generation system in Sorlumba will produce 36 kilowatts to serve about 206 customers using crude palm oil.

 The Mein River Hydropower Project will provide 24-hour electric service to a group of communities in Suakoko District of Bong County, serving over 2,500 households and small businesses and will provide prime power service to Cuttington University, Phebe Hospital and the Central Agricultural Research Institute.
 The power system will consist of a 1 MW run-of-river hydroelectric plant located on the Mein River.
 When complete, the Mein River Power Company will be owned and operated by the Kpakpormein Electric Cooperative, Phebe Hospital and the Cuttington University.